Lord's Resistance Army insurgency: Impact

 The insurgency was historically confined to the region known as Acholiland, consisting of the districts of Kitgum, Gulu, and Pader, though since 2002 violence has overflowed into other Ugandan districts.
 The LRA also operated across the porous border region with Southern Sudan and most recently into the north-eastern Ituri Province of the Democratic Republic of the Congo.
 The plight of the affected people has received little media coverage in the developed world.
 Not until April 2004 did the UN Security Council issue a formal condemnation.
 A 2005 poll of humanitarian professionals, media personalities, academics and activists identified the conflict in the north of Uganda as the second worst "forgotten" humanitarian emergency in the world, after the conflicts of the neighbouring DRC.

 The US government estimates that up to 12,000 people have been killed in the violence, with many more dying from disease and malnutrition as a direct result of the conflict.
 Nearly two million civilians have been forced to flee their homes, living in internally displaced person (IDP) camps and within the safety of larger settlements, sleeping on street corners and in other public spaces.
 The problems of the camps have been expatiated by the government ordering villagers into the camps on pain of being classified as rebels and on occasion shelling those villages who refused to relocate.

+The insurgency had a severe humanitarian impact in northern Uganda and surrounding areas.
+A 2006 United States Congressional Record stated that the conflict had resulted in the deaths of approximately 200,000 people from violence and disease.

-While many abductees are taken to carry items looted from raided villages, some are also used as soldiers and sex slaves.
+While many are taken to carry items looted from raided villages, some are also used as soldiers and sex slaves.
 The group performs abductions primarily from the Acholi people, who have borne the brunt of the 18-year LRA campaign.
 The United Nations estimated in the mid-2000s that around 25,000 children have been kidnapped by the LRA since 1987.
 However, several pieces of research have concluded that the figure was significantly higher.
 In June 2007, UC Berkeley's Human Rights Center researchers worked with reception centers in northern Uganda to compile a database of 25,000 former abductees that went through reception centers.